When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 strategies.

-This process was slow and non-linear, involving setbacks and
+The process was slow and non-linear, with setbacks and

 regulation, and relational experimentation, David moved beyond